 A Hard Love: Africa, People, Potatoes and Christ-driven Commerce.

-Tobias Basson speaks Afrikaans, thinks farming, talks straight and learns ruthlessly.
-His mission in Uganda is not to give alms but to grow people and communities by coaxing produce out of the ground.
+Their mission in Uganda is not to give alms but to grow people and communities by coaxing produce out of the ground.
 It’s leadership and team-work, task-centredness and truthfulness.
-Ask him about the chickens that weren’t there, banks of which you should be careful, unpredictable weather patterns, business failures, and my guess is that you’ll get a shrug and a wry smile.
+Ask Tobias about the chickens that weren’t there, banks of which you should be careful, unpredictable weather patterns, business failures, and my guess is that you’ll get a shrug and a wry smile.
 Ask him about bribery and broken people, and you’ll get a short nod of affirmation.
 That tee-shirt has been washed often in proximity to the equator.

-His purpose in doing what he does is to be real in Africa, not as guests, visitors and colonisers are real, but as one of the people working the land to make a living in a sustainable way.
+Their purpose in doing what they do is to be real in Africa, not as guests, visitors and colonisers are real, but as one of the people working the land to make a living in a sustainable way.

 The lessons that he’s learnt are the following:

 - Don’t farm commercially for an informal market, it won’t work.